Jayesh-Vadnere/Ecom_Data_Analysis/README.md

 ```
 ![](EDA3.PNG)

-Insights:
+Insights:<br>
-Approximately 70% of orders are fulfilled by Amazon, while the remaining 30% are handled by the merchant.
+Approximately 70% of orders are fulfilled by Amazon, while the remaining 30% are handled by the merchant.<br>

-### Distribution of Order Percentages by Sales Channel
+### Distribution of Order Percentages by Sales Channel<br>
 ```python
 order_counts = amz.groupby('Sales Channel').size()
 order_percentages = (order_counts / len(amz)) * 100